(Get free painting tips and techniques sent straight to your inbox or on my social media.)

 In other words white can be darker than black!

-This is why a lot of really good still life painters fall to pieces when they paint outdoors.
+This is why a lot of really good still life painters have major problems when they paint outdoors.
 Their color matching technique no longer works outdoors.